Color in Film

 When watching a movie, color is the first thing to make an impact even before the characters come on screen.
 For these reasons, I dedicated this publication to the analysis and admiration of movies that made an impact on me and the world of art direction.

 The Sixth Sense

 The Royal Tenenbaums

 Thelma and Louise

 “A strong color elicits a strong visceral response.
 This, in turn, can set up an audience to anticipate a particular action or event"

 Patti Bellantoni, Author of If its Purple, Someone's Going to Die

 Watching and analyzing the films was a large component to the process.
-My goal was to create a unified tone of voice that paralleled the bold and clean graphical style of the publication.
+My goal was to create a unified tone of voice that paralleled a bold and clean graphical style.

-The book is opinion based which is what prompted me to begin the publication with a note stating that there are no “correct" interpretations of movies.
-I would like to believe that there are numerous ways to interpret color in films, much like design, and while some might feel more right than others, there can be multiple correct answers.
+The book opens with a note stating that there are no “correct" interpretations of movies.
+I would like to believe that there are numerous ways to interpret color, much like design, and while some might feel more right than others, there can be multiple correct answers.